Chart Color Schemes

 The level of cultural diversity witnessed in McMahons Point was found to be above average when compared nationally for a number of language and cultural background related metrics

-McMahons Point had a higher cultural diversity than most local areas, with 17.4% speaking a language other than English at home and 37.0% born overseas.
-Christianity was the predominant religion, accounting for 42.5%.
-Judaism showed an overrepresentation of 0.9%, compared to Greater Sydney's 1.0%.
+McMahons Point was found to have a higher cultural diversity than most local areas, with 17.4% of its population speaking a language other than English at home and 37.0% born overseas.
+Christianity is the predominant religion in McMahons Point, comprising 42.5% of people.
+However, Judaism is notably overrepresented, making up 0.9% compared to 0.8% across Greater Sydney.

 Frequently Asked Questions - Diversity